Sample Application Demonstration

-In this demonstration we will use the Agilicus Agent Connector to securely expose an internal web server, using a clientless zero-trust secure agent.
+In this demonstration we will use the Agilicus Connector to securely expose an internal web server, using a clientless zero-trust secure connector.

 Install Sample Web Server

 Download the sample web server (the source code and compiling instructions are on github).
 Unzip the package and run the appropriate one for your platform, open a browser to http://localhost:8080/.
 This does not modify any files on your computer: it is a single executable with a few HTML files inside it.

 don@office[gke-corp]:static-web-site$ ./static-web-site ::1 - - [28/Jan/2021:20:50:04 -0500] "GET / HTTP/1.1" 200 0 ::1 - - [28/Jan/2021:20:50:04 -0500] "GET /assets/vendor/bootstrap/css/bootstrap.min.css HTTP/1.1" 200 0 ::1 - - [28/Jan/2021:20:50:04 -0500] "GET /assets/vendor/boxicons/css/boxicons.min.css HTTP/1.1" 200 0 ::1 - - [28/Jan/2021:20:50:04 -0500] "GET /assets/vendor/icofont/icofont.min.css HTTP/1.1" 200 0